ananda-ramiah/CP3402/Week_2.md

 ## Estimated Hours:

+- 1 hour to watch the Demos/Set up Vagrant
+- 5 hours for the LinkedInLearning course
-5 hours + 6 hours for the Practical
+- 6 hours for the Practical

 ## Content Insights:
 I used the Local App, to create websites and practiced some WordPress page/post making by attempting to recreate templates from the internet.